-- Colorectal cancer is highly treatable if caught early with proper testing, but it can become deadly if an initial misdiagnosis gives it time to spread to other parts of the body.
+- Colorectal cancer (Colon cancer misdiagnosis) is highly treatable if caught early with proper testing, but it can become deadly if an initial misdiagnosis gives it time to spread to other parts of the body.

 - Lung cancer may not be diagnosed quickly simply because patients do not notice symptoms until more advanced stages.
 In many cases, doctors interpret the symptoms as other forms of chronic lung disease, such as asthma, COPD, pneumonia or even mesothelioma.

 - Prostate cancer can spread to the lymph nodes and other parts of the body, which can lead to severe conditions if not treated early.
 However, the initial analyses of biopsy samples can result in unnecessary surgery when they reveal false positives.

 - Ovarian and cervical cancers are often most treatable and curable during the early stages when patients experience no symptoms.
 Even when symptoms begin, they often mimic less serious conditions such as indigestion, urinary tract infection or even pregnancy.
 When other conditions are falsely diagnosed as ovarian or cervical cancer, patients face unnecessary hysterectomies.
 However, when these cancers are misdiagnosed as other conditions, patients can die from delayed treatment or no treatment at all.

 All too often, patients and their families suffer because medical practitioners fail to take enough action to diagnose a condition, or a pathology report provides an inaccurate analysis.
 These situations can represent medical malpractice and may require experienced legal support.